-Wider GWB paths and a connected grid can draw down bus trips into the PA Bus Terminal and reduce congestion along North Jersey bus routes.
+Wider GWB paths and a connected grid can draw down trips into the PABT, reduce congestion and provide critical resilience should we lose the Hudson rail tunnels.

 The problem is detailed in the PA’s Trans-Hudson Commuting Capacity Study, along with criteria for strategies to reduce demand.
 Cycling across the GWB meets all those criteria.